joshsmith01/Dice-WP-REST-API-For-Headlines/README.md

 ```
 git clone git@github.com:DiceHoldingsInc/Dice-WP-REST-API-For-Headlines.git
 ```
+Ideally, you'll fork the repository to your own and make the changes there.
+Once you're satisfied with your new code, create a pull request for review.

 Alternatively, if you don't have your SSH keys set up yet, you can use HTTPS: